-The Committee on Graduate Studies strongly recommends that each LL.M. candidate also take at least one course focusing on legal history, legal theory, policy analysis, or legal process.
-In addition, students who hold a J.D. degree from a school in the United States (including Puerto Rico), and who are hoping to embark on a law teaching career, are strongly encouraged to take at least one course that is primarily focused on legal theory or jurisprudence.
-Students are invited to consult with Catherine Peshkin or Nancy Pinn for further discussion of possible course selections in these areas.
+U.S.-Educated Students who hope to embark on a law teaching career are strongly encouraged to take at least one course that is primarily focused on legal theory or jurisprudence.
+Students may consult with Catherine Peshkin or Nancy Pinn for further discussion of possible course selections in these areas.